ABOUT

 Our Story

-Boyd and Carolyn Toben purchased and developed Timberlake Farm in 1967 to expose their children to woods, lakes, pastures, and farm life.
-Within the first moments of being on the land, Carolyn and Boyd were moved by a certain serenity that was palpable.
-Although they didn’t have any previous experience in land stewardship, they carried a longing for what was real and potentially important in raising their children; having a place away from 20th century consumer culture values where they could retreat, connect with land, and develop a relationship with the earth as a family.
-It was a sanctuary for the family from the very beginning.
+Boyd and Carolyn Toben purchased Timberlake Farm in 1967 as a way of exposing their children to woods, lakes, pastures, and farm life.
+Although they had no previous experience in land stewardship, they longed to raise their children in a place where they could retreat from 20th century consumer culture and, as a family, connect and develop a relationship with the earth.
+From the very beginning, Timberlake was a sanctuary for the family.